Houstoncon: Ultimate Fantasy/Con of Wrath

-The final Houstoncon, held June 19–20, 1982, at The Summit, an indoor sports arena, was also known as "Ultimate Fantasy" (and later "The Con of Wrath").
-Organized by local fan Jerry Wilhite, and scheduled for shortly after the release of Star Trek II: The Wrath of Khan, Ultimate Fantasy assembled almost the entire main cast of the original Star Trek TV series as guests of the show, which was promoted with magazine advertising, laser light shows, billboards, a huge venue, and other promotional gimmicks.
+The final Houstoncon, held June 19–20, 1982, at The Summit, an indoor sports arena, was also known as "Ultimate Fantasy" (and later "The Con of Wrath", an allusion to Star Trek II: The Wrath of Khan).
+Organized by local fan Jerry Wilhite, and scheduled for shortly after the release of Star Trek II, Ultimate Fantasy assembled almost the entire main cast of the original Star Trek TV series as guests of the show, which was promoted with magazine advertising, laser light shows, billboards, a huge venue, and other promotional gimmicks.
 Due to poor sales, however, only a few hundred people attended the convention; the resulting debacle was later the subject of a documentary film.